tsawler/postal/README.md

 Postal is a simple package which allows you to send email messages, either via an SMTP server or using [MailGun](https://www.mailgun.com/)'s api.
 Postal implements a simple worker pool to make sending messages both easy and efficient.
+Postal uses standard [Go templates](https://pkg.go.dev/html/template@go1.22.3) (html/template).

 ## Installation